gtheilman/OnCallAssignments/README.md

 Students are told that they are "on-call" for a certain period of time.
 During that time, they must monitor a Twitter feed.
 At random times during the on-call period, the faculty member tweets the URL of a webpage containing a "consult".
 Each student has an hour to
 - Review the consult
 - Formulate a recommendation
-- Phone it in to a telephone number provided in the tweet
+- Phone in the recommendation to a telephone number provided in the tweet

 When the student calls the telephone number, they are greeted by a message saying something along the lines of